ThuyKat/JavaScript/REACT.md

 ---> this is different to Java as components are initialised when rendered not when application starts.

 #### React Component Lifecycle
+In class-based React components, componentDidMount, componentDidUpdate, and componentWillUnmount are called lifecycle methods.
+These methods are part of the React component lifecycle and serve specific purposes: allow developers to hook into different stages of a component's lifecycle to perform specific actions or optimizations, manage side effects and cleanup.

-1. Mount
+1. Mount (initial rendering)
 - constructor: initialised state and binds methods
 - render(): return JSX to be rendered.
-- componentDidMount(): runs after the component is inserted into the DOM
+- componentDidMount(): runs after the component is inserted into the DOM/mounted; used for side effects like data fetching, DOM manipulation, or setting up subscriptions;runs only once in the component's lifecycle, after the first render
-2. Update
+2. Update ( re-render)
 - shouldComponentUpdate(): Decides if the component should re-render.
 - render(): Re-renders with new state or props.
-- componentDidUpdate(): Runs after the update is reflected in the DOM.
+- componentDidUpdate(): Runs after the update is reflected in the DOM ( re-rendered due to state or prop changes).
+It takes previous props and state as parameters for comparison
-3. Unmount
+3. Unmount (removed from DOM and destroyed)
-- componentWillUnmount(): Cleanup before the component is removed from the DOM.
+- componentWillUnmount(): Cleanup before the component is removed from the DOM(unmounted and destroyed).
+It is used for cleanup tasks like cancelling network requests, removing event listeners, or clearing timers.
+It runs only once, right before the component is removed from the DOM.

 ---> React: Has a specific 'render' phase where the component's UI is determined.
 Components can mount, update, and unmount multiple times during the application's runtime.
 Java: No inherent render concept; object state is always "current".
 Objects typically go through their lifecycle once (create-use-destroy).